hotwax/bopis/README.md

 You may find some useful resources for improving the UI / UX of the app <a href="https://www.figma.com/community/file/885791511781717756" target="_blank">here</a>.

 # Join the community on Discord
-If you have any questions or ideas feel free to join our Discord channel: <a href="https://discord.gg/DMHTcSKt" target="_blank">invitation</a> link
+If you have any questions or ideas feel free to join our <a href="https://discord.gg/SwpJnpdyg3" target="_blank">Discord channel</a>.

 # The license